At The Oxford Trust, the parent body to Science Oxford, we are committed to protecting and respecting your privacy.

 - notify you of changes to our services;

-- send you communications which you have requested and that may be of interest to you, such as an e-newsletter about upcoming school opportunities, our Stansfeld Park project or live events;
+- send you communications which you have requested and that may be of interest to you, such as an e-newsletter about upcoming school opportunities or our programmes and events;

 - process a grant or job application.

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations (for example the collection of Gift Aid).
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.